asadsid95/res_mgmt/README.md

 # res_mgmt

 ### Goal of this program:
-~~Client wants resident's directory and parcel management feature for residents, to be used by Concierge.~~

 This program is a building management system.
 The following are **client's requirements**:
 This system, operated by building's concierge (staff), will allow assigning residents to units, adding/removing parcel upon receiving/picking up.